floshin/acrolib/training/how-to-learn-an-element.md

 Now imagine that neither the base nor the top are prepared for the element.
 In this case he would need to spot the top and the base at the same time, but he only has two hands.
 How to do that?
 It becomes very difficult, if not impossible.
 But not completely impossible.
 For instance: The athletes could be spotted by two coaches simultaneously and this method, if both do it very effectively, can indeed work and would then result in a very direct and specific way of learning the skill.

 We also can use the help of the wall.
 Or in theory it would work as well to stabilise the hand of the base in other ways (e.g. by binding it with ropes from different sites like the pole of a tent).
 Or by standing in front of a fixed metal or wooden pole and binding the balancing arm to that pole in order to fix the position, then focusing on the top and so on.
+That are just some wild theoretical ideas, it is unlikely and unnecessary to do utilise them in practice.
+But it is to show how, with the direct method, even advanced skills can, theoretically be approached without much or any preparation.
+If that is a sound approach, is a different question.

 ## The Method of Isolation